 The Causes of Rollover Accidents

 The causes of rollover accidents are many, but they typically take place when a car’s balance is thrown off by an outside force or by a displacement of energy—such as changing directions too quickly.
-When a rollover accident happens in a single-car crash, it may have something to do with the rate of speed at which the individual was traveling.
-Other factors can include hazardous road conditions, high winds, steep inclines, sharp turns, being broad-sided, and other unforeseen events.
+When a rollover car wreck happens in a single-car crash, it may have something to do with the rate of speed at which the individual was traveling.
+Other factors can include:

 - Wearing your seat belt